THE MISSION

 Sarah Beard – Board Member, CEO, Founder

-Sarah’s career spans over 25 years’ as a film and television producer delivering content to commercial clients, broadcasters and for feature release.
-As an ocean conservation advocate, marine themed stories have always been Sarah’s passion.
-Her award-winning ocean conservation documentary ‘Blue’ has been called one of the most significant environmental films of our time.
-In addition to her film work, Sarah was recently the CEO of the global movement, Take 3 For The Sea, tackling the marine plastic pollution crisis.
+Sarah is an accomplished film producer, impact producer and non-profit leader whose career spans over 30 years in film and television.
+As an ocean conservation advocate, marine-themed stories have always been Sarah's passion.
+Her award-winning ocean conservation documentary Blue has been called one of the most significant environmental films of our time.
+She is currently an Impact Producer for OCEAN with David Attenborough with Minderoo Foundation.
+In addition to her film work, Sarah was recently the CEO of the global movement Take 3 for the Sea, tackling the marine plastic pollution crisis.
 Sarah has appeared on numerous panels advocating for ocean protection and sustainability.
 Amelia McCarten – Founder Amelia is a Writer, director, and underwater filmmaker.
 As a commercial, technical, and cave diver, Amelia is passionate about producing visually arresting stories that inspire hope, call for change, and highlight the need for a sustainable approach to the world’s oceans.
-Over the last 10 years Amelia has directed landmark documentary series, giant screen films, and blue chip feature films.
+Over the last 10 years, Amelia has directed landmark documentary series, giant screen films, and blue-chip feature films.
 Lisa Vehrenkamp - Board Member, Treasurer Lisa has over 20 years of experience in marketing and general management at global organisations.
-Her corporate experience culminated in two general manager roles for American Express in Asia running both the corporate and consumer businesses there.
-Currently Lisa is also president and Founder of Launchpad Partners, a consulting firm that provides digital marketing, personal branding, and business strategy to small businesses, charities, and individuals.
+Her corporate experience culminated in two general manager roles for American Express in Asia, running both the corporate and consumer businesses there.
+Currently, Lisa is also president and Founder of Launchpad Partners, a consulting firm that provides digital marketing, personal branding, and business strategy to small businesses, charities, and individuals.
 Erica Griffiths - Board Member Erica has over 30 years of experience in environmental management, sustainable development and community engagement, spanning the public, private, and tertiary education sectors.
 With over 15 years of consulting in the resource industry, Erica has developed comprehensive community engagement programs and is adept at encouraging pro-environmental behaviour from within.
 Erica brings her structured approach to environmental management and education to ocean protection. |

-Dirk Holman – Board Member, Sea Lion Expert & Marine Park Ranger
+.Dirk Holman – Board Member, Sea Lion Expert